A Summer Story: Production

-In 1946 Jesse Jasky Jr announced he would make a film of the story from a script by De Witt Bodeen at RKO, but nothing came of it.
+In 1946, Jesse L. Lasky announced he would make a film of the story from a script by DeWitt Bodeen at RKO, but nothing came of it.
 In 1969, Kenneth Hyman said he wanted to make his directorial debut with a film version of the story, which would be made for under $800,000, but again no movie resulted.

 In 1971 Peter Bogdanovich said he had wanted to make a film of the story "since he was about 16", but wanted to change the setting to Maine.